ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 [[start:1360650][end:1363240]] So this is a harbinger of things to come.
 [[start:1363610][end:1372060]] But before we continue in physics, we need to backtrack in time a little bit, and look at what the mathematicians were doing.

-# MATHEMATICS
+## MATHEMATICS
-## Goedel
+### Gödel
-![Meanwhile, across the hall...](../../Video/Slide10.PNG) 22:53 [[start:1373150][end:1385146]] So across the hall in the math department, one year after the Solve conference in 1929, Kurt Goedel proved his famous first incompleteness theorem.
+![Meanwhile, across the hall...](../../Video/Slide10.PNG) 22:53 [[start:1373150][end:1385146]] So across the hall in the math department, one year after the Solvay conference, in 1929, Kurt Gödel proved his famous first incompleteness theorem.
-[[start:1385338][end:1391280]] And the theorem states that no formal system that contains arithmetic can be both consistent and complete.
+[[start:1385338][end:1391280]] And the theorem states that "no formal system that contains arithmetic can be both consistent and complete."
-[[start:1392630][end:1405880]] And that means that either there are true statements that aren't provable in the formal system, or there are false statements that are provable, or, of course, both.
+[[start:1392630][end:1405880]] And that means that either there are true statements that aren't provable in the formal system; or there are false statements that are provable; or, of course, both.

-23:26 [[start:1406810][end:1411878]] And Godel's proof is actually extremely simple.
+23:26 [[start:1406810][end:1411878]] And Gödel's proof is actually extremely simple.
 [[start:1411964][end:1428010]] Almost all of the work in the proof is setting up all of the notation and procedures and so forth to formulate within arithmetic the sentence, this sentence is not provable.

 23:49 [[start:1429090][end:1436800]] And once you have that sentence formulated within arithmetic, then the conclusion of the proof is obvious.